 Where possible we will seek to comply with your request but we may be required to hold or process information to comply with a legal requirement.

-Please contact the service holding the information or the Corporate Information Team to exercise any of these rights, or if you have a complaint about how your information has been used.
+Please contact the service holding the information or the Information Security and Governance Team to exercise any of these rights, or if you have a complaint about how your information has been used.

 You have the right to ask for your personal information to be given back to you or another service provider of your choice in a commonly used format.
 This is called data portability.